aspatti1257/CellLineAnalyzer/README.md

                            specified hyperparameters.
 Should be formatted as FEATURE_FILE_NAME:GENE_LIST_FILE_NAME without the .csv extensions.
 See example below.

+`rsen_combine_gene_lists`*: Optionally combine all gene lists into one when when selecting binary categorical features
+                            for RandomSubsetElasticNet analysis.

+`rsen_p_val`*: Optionally set the "p" value for RandomSubsetElasticNet analysis.
+Determines how predictions are scored.

 Any .csv file in this path that is not the a gene list file, or the results.csv file, will be interpreted as a features file.